“Our prime purpose in this life is to help others,” says his Holiness, the Dalai Lama.

-Try replying with: “I’m sorry you’ve had some issues we haven’t fully resolved, I understand your frustration.
+Say: “I’m sorry you’ve had some issues we haven’t fully resolved.
+I understand your frustration.
 Don’t worry, I’m going to get this sorted for you.
 We really appreciate your patience on this.”

 The Adamant Customer

 Adamants appear closed off to solutions.
 They may demand a refund or say they want to cancel their business.
-What they really want is for your company to go the extra mile for them.
+What they want is for your company to go the extra mile.

-Try saying: “Thanks for notifying us of these issues.
+Say: “Thanks for notifying us of these issues.
 I have a few ways we can make this better for you.
-Let’s go through some options together and you can tell me what you think.”
+Let’s go through some options together, and you can tell me what you think.”

-By having some solutions at hand and letting them choose, you’re sending a strong message on your commitment to setting wrongs right.
+By having solutions at hand and letting them choose, you’re sending a strong message on your commitment to setting wrongs, right.